New Life for Retired Planes

 Home Sweet Airplane-Home

 What may seem like a dream is reality for Joe Axline.
-Since August 2012, his home in Brookshire, TX is an airplane.
-Though he currently has two plane front ends on his property, the McDonnell Douglas MD-80 is the only habitable plane so far.
+Since August 2012, his home in Brookshire, TX has been inside the front fuselage of a retired jet airplane.

-The One-And-Only Plane Boat
+The One-And-Only Planeboat

 One Sweet Café